Society of Saint Pius X: Marriage

-On 27 March 2017, the Congregation for the Doctrine of the Faith communicated that Pope Francis had decided to grant local ordinaries the right to give to a priest in good standing the faculty to preside at the marriage of followers of the society, immediately after which they will participate in a Mass celebrated by an SSPX priest, or, if no priest in good standing can receive the consent of the couple, to give the faculty instead to an SSPX priest.
+On 27 March 2017, the Congregation for the Doctrine of the Faith communicated that Pope Francis granted local ordinaries the right to give to a priest in good standing the faculty to preside at the marriage of the society's followers, immediately after which they will participate in a Mass celebrated by an SSPX priest, or, if no priest in good standing can receive the couple's consent, to give the faculty instead to an SSPX priest.

-Fr.
-Z commented that suspended priests cannot receive faculties.
-"If the SSPX priests can receive faculties, and they have, all over the place, then they are not suspended."

 Confession

-On 20 November 2016, Pope Francis personally and indefinitely extended an allowance he created during the Holy Year of 2015 for penitents confessing to priests affiliated with the SSPX: "For the Jubilee Year I had also granted that those faithful who, for various reasons, attend churches officiated by the priests of the Priestly Fraternity of Saint Pius X, can validly and licitly receive the sacramental absolution of their sins."
+On 20 November 2016, Pope Francis personally and indefinitely extended an allowance he created during the Holy Year of 2015 for penitents confessing to priests affiliated with the SSPX:For the Jubilee Year I had also granted that those faithful who, for various reasons, attend churches officiated by the priests of the Priestly Fraternity of Saint Pius X, can validly and licitly receive the sacramental absolution of their sins.

 Ordination and Holy Orders

-During an interview with TV Libertes on 29 January 2017, Bishop Fellay announced that theological discussions with the Holy See had led to permission for the society to licitly ordain priests: "This summer it was confirmed that the Superior General can freely ordain the priests of the society without having to ask permission from the local bishop."
+During an interview with TV Libertés on 29 January 2017, Bishop Fellay announced that theological discussions with the Holy See had led to permission for the society to licitly ordain priests:This summer it was confirmed that the Superior General can freely ordain the priests of the society without having to ask permission from the local bishop.

-Mass
+Catholic Mass

-In 2020, Father Edward McNamara, professor of liturgy and dean of theology at the Pontifical Athenaeum Regina Apostolorum in Rome, reaffirmed the statement he made in 2011, before Pope Benedict granted certain faculties in favor of SSPX priests.
-After declaring that "the Masses celebrated by members of the Society of St. Pius X are valid but illicit, i.e., contrary to Canon Law", he said: "The mere fact of assisting at a Mass of this society is not a sin.
-It would only become so if a person attended this Mass with the deliberate intention of separating himself from communion with the Pope and those in communion with him.
-I would say, therefore, that a conscientious Catholic should not knowingly attend a Mass celebrated by a priest not in good standing with the Church."
-He added: "Only if there is objectively no alternative should one attend the Mass celebrated by a priest from the Society of St. Pius X. If one has to do so, then I would say that one may go in good conscience and receive Communion at such a Mass.
-It would also fulfill the Sunday obligation", and explained that "alternative" is not limited to "Mass in the extraordinary form": a Catholic who seeks this form but finds none available other than the SSPX celebration "should attend an ordinary form Mass or even any Eastern Catholic celebration so as to remain in full Catholic communion".
+In 2022, Bishop Athanasius Schneider said that the SSPX was not schismatic as it prays for the Pope during Mass.
+Bishop Schneider states clearly that Catholics can attend the chapels of the SSPX.